Services to Support Caregivers’ Mental Health

-Caregivers are human too.
-When you have a kind, nurturing heart and care deeply for your patient with dementia or Alzheimer’s.
-It can be difficult to connect on a personal level, leaving you feeling distant.
+Caregivers are human, too.
+When you have a kind, nurturing heart and care deeply for your patient with dementia or Alzheimer’s, it can be difficult to connect on a personal level, leaving you feeling distant.

 The demanding nature of caregiving can make it difficult for even the most nurturing individuals to maintain personal connections with patients, especially those battling dementia or Alzheimer’s.